What Did Costco Remove?

 Coverage Type Description Importance

-Medical Payments Covers medical costs for driver/passengers Optional but useful for injury coverage
+Medical Payments Covers medical costs for driver/passengers Optional but useful

 When Should You Review or Update Your Golf Cart Insurance Policy?

-Review your insurance policy at least annually or when:
+Review policies at least annually or when:

-• Your usage changes—like starting street-legal operation.
+• Starting street-legal operation.

-• You want to bundle with other insurance for discounts.
+• Bundling with other insurance for discounts.

 Redway Expert Views